 - The envelope sender address, unless null, must have a domain listed in DNS.

-- The envelope sender domain must not be a local domains.
-Exceptions may be made by whitelist.
+- The envelope sender domain must not be local.
+Exceptions may be made by a whitelist.

 - The addresses specified in RECIPIENT commands must be active local addresses.
 As recommended in RFC 2505 (2.1) we do not allow message relaying.